ccrijnen/big-data-2019/README.md

 # Big Data 2019 - Go Game Records Project

-In this project we are analyzing Go games using using [Flink 1.9](https://ci.apache.org/projects/flink/flink-docs-release-1.9/), a popular big data framework for both stream and batch analytics.
+In this project we are analyzing Go games using [Flink 1.9](https://ci.apache.org/projects/flink/flink-docs-release-1.9/), a popular big data framework for both stream and batch analytics.

 The data for this project are game records of the board game Go.